 Kumho Samco is not bad either, they have reclining seats which is good, however, their air-conditioner is not the best.
-Giant Ibis is the tourist's and expat's favourite.
+Giant Ibis is the tourists and expats’ favourite.
 Spacious, newer buses, great air-conditioning, and their staffs speak good English.
-They are also the most expensive, starting $18.
+They are also the most expensive, starting at $18.

-Our luggage was not scanned during the crossing, they were left in the bus.
+Our luggage was not scanned during the crossing, they were left on the bus.
 Remember to bring your valuables like passport, wallet, and gadgets.

 EXITING THE BORDER OF CAMBODIA

 Your driver or conductor will explain to you how to cross the border, get to the immigration office, and how to find your bus again.
-Go the the immigration office to get your exit stamp, it's easy and straight forward, unless you have overstayed.
+Go to the immigration office to get your exit stamp, it’s easy and straightforward, unless you have overstayed.

 ENTERING THE BORDER OF VIETNAM

-Depending on your nationality, there are free visa available at the border.
-If you need a visa and your country is accepted for visa on arrival, all you need to do is give your passport and pay the fee.
+Depending on your nationality, there is a free visa available at the border.
+If you need a visa and your country is accepted for a visa on arrival, all you need to do is give your passport and pay the fee.

 If you need a visa before entering Vietnam and is not applicable for a visa on arrival, you need to process your visa beforehand.
 You can do this in Phnom Penh.
 Check this guide about how to apply for a Vietnam visa in Phnom Penh.

 Your bus company conductor will collect your passport, this is mostly for those who are doing a visa on arrival or simply to fast track the process, it is common that they charge $5 for this service, on top of the visa fee (which is $35 for those doing a visa on arrival).
-You can chose to not give you passport and stand on the line and get your own stamp if you feel uncomfortable to give your passport to someone apart from the immigration officer.
+You can choose to not give your passport and stand in the line and get your own stamp if you feel uncomfortable giving your passport to someone apart from the immigration officer.